...

 Supply chain leaders still have not made the moves necessary to deal with simultaneous deglobalization and globalization.
 They have not redesigned global supply chains – beyond final assembly.
 They have not deployed optionality, developing alternate solutions for production, logistics and transportation.

-They have not realized that VUCA is permanent, and supply chain disruptions are perpetual.
+More importantly, supply chain leaders have not realized that VUCA is permanent, and supply chain disruptions are perpetual.
 And optionality is the only path toward profitable growth and competitive advantage.
 If you cannot deliver goods and services, you will not remain in business.

 Globalization?
 Or Deglobalization?
 The Answer Is Yes …